 Now add the other ¼ of the chocolate and stir until it is melted or until the mixture has reached 86F (30C).

 This is the stage where the chocolate is tempered and will give a shiny, snappy chocolate coating.
 To keep the chocolate at this temperature, I recommend taking a small saucepan with a tiny bit of water and bring to a simmer.
 Take the larger bowl with chocolate over the pan and stir often.
 During this stage, you can also use the chocolate (but don’t forget to occasionally stir).

 White chocolate is perfect for Valentine’s day.
 I think it’s more delicate, exclusive and romantic.
 One of my favorites is this white chocolate mousse with pistachio and rose (can you see a recurring theme here?), it is smooth, easy and a small batch.

-Peppermint white chocolate cookies are quick and easy to make, and if you don’t feel like peppermint outside the Christmas season, you can super easily omit the peppermint extract.
+Both white chocolate macadamia nut cookies and peppermint white chocolate cookies are quick and easy to make, and if you don't feel like peppermint outside the Christmas season, you can super easily omit the peppermint extract in the latter.
 Same goes for these peppermint mocha macarons.

-And on my wish list are these recipes: white chocolate liqueur, white chocolate raspberry cheesecake, blueberry white chocolate scones and no-churn white chocolate raspberry ice cream.
+And on my wish list are these recipes: white chocolate liqueur, blueberry white chocolate scones and no-churn white chocolate raspberry ice cream.
 So many things to make, yet so little time to eat it all!
 What would you choose first?
-After these raspberry filled white chocolates of course. 🙂
+After these raspberry-filled white chocolates of course. 🙂

 The raspberry jam